qudo-code/svelte-sign-in-with-solana/README.md

 - Add a `.env` file to the root of this project and add a TOTP secret like `ENV_TOTP_SECRET=12312312`.
 Both endpoints use this value to create and verify the time sensitive code.
 - `npm run dev` to start the project locally.

+## Other Config
+There are a couple non intuitive config things I had to do in order to polyfill `Buffer`.
+See `vite.config.js` and `+layout.svelte` for implementing a browser version of `Buffer.

 ## Help
 Tweet at me [@_qudo](https://twitter.com/_qudo)